peranakanfrancis/mary/content/en/project/bible-verses-when-afraid/index.md

 ---
-title: Bible Verses When We're Afraid!
+title: Bible Verses When We're Afraid
 summary: Dear friends, fear is a common experience especially during this Pandemic.
 Let read these bible verses everyday and be encouraged to trust God at all times.
 tags:
 - Prayers